cdisc-org/usdm/README.md

 - Study Design Elements sheet
 - Configuration sheet

 The content of each sheet is described below.
-Example workbooks can be found in the [CDISC Reference Architecture repo](https://github.com/cdisc-org/DDF-RA/tree/sprint-11/Deliverables/IG/examples). *Note: the link above points to the sprint 11 branch.
-This will be merged into the main branch prior to public review.*
+Example workbooks can be found in the [CDISC Reference Architecture repo](https://github.com/cdisc-org/DDF-RA/tree/main/Deliverables/IG/examples).

 ### CDISC Terminology